paciorek/future-helm-chart/README.md

  - one RStudio server instance with port 8787 exposed running in a 'scheduler' pod
  - four R workers that you can connect to the scheduler by invoking `future::plan()` in R or RStudio, running on the 'scheduler'.

+The following R packages are pre-installed on the cluster (because the helm chart uses the paciorek/future-kubernetes Docker container):

+ - future
+ - future.apply
+ - doFuture
+ - remotes

+See below for how to modify this chart to change the number of workers and install additional R packages in the cluster.

 See [this repository](https://github.com/paciorek/future-kubernetes) for how to use this chart, but if you are familiar with Kubernetes, you can just follow the instructions below to install the helm chart.